Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Related Work

+Depth sensors based on structured light technology have gained a great popularity thanks to the first version of Microsoft Kinect, an affordable and effective RGB-D pair based on active stereo matching that exploits a near-infrared random pattern projector.
 Early works on the Kinect sensor calibration \cite{burrus_online2011, konolige_online2011, smisek20113d, khoshelham2012accuracy} were based on standard RGB camera calibration techniques.
 They used a checkerboard pattern to calibrate both the RGB and the IR cameras, often blocking the IR projector and illuminating the target with a halogen lamp in order to better highlight the checkerboard corners in the IR camera.
-Smisek \emph{et al.} \cite{smisek20113d} showed that Kinect depth sensors are affected by a sort of radially symmetric distortions.
+Smisek \emph{et al.} \cite{smisek20113d} showed that Kinect depth sensors are affected by a sort of radially symmetric distortion.
 To correct such distortion, they estimated a $z$-correction image built as the pixel-wise mean of the residuals of the plane fitted to the depth data.
 The $z$-correction image was subtracted from the $z$ coordinate of the cloud points to obtain the actual depth values.
 Unfortunately it is currently well known that in the general case this distortion depends on the depth, i.e. becomes much stronger for increasing depths (e.g., see \sectref{sec:depth_error_model}).
 Also Zhang and Zhang \cite{zhang2011calibration} and Mikhelson \emph{et al.} \cite{mikhelson2014automatic} exploited a checkerboard pattern but, differently from the previous approaches, they didn't search for checkerboard corners in the IR image.
 Zhang \emph{et al.} \cite{zhang2011calibration} used the fact that points on the checkerboard should be co-planar, and the plane equation can be estimated with the RGB camera.
-They also proposed to model the depth error of the Kinect sensor by treating the depth value $d$ as a linear function of the real one $d^*$, that is $d = \mu d^* + \eta$.
+They also proposed to model the depth error of the Kinect sensor by treating the depth value $z$ as a linear function of the real one $z^*$, that is $z = \mu z^* + \eta$.
 A limitation of this method comes from the fact that it requires to have a good initialization of the unknown parameters.
 Mikhelson \emph{et al.} \cite{mikhelson2014automatic} extracted the structural corners from the point cloud derived from the depth images, in order to locate the checkerboard position also in the depth image plane.
 This approach assumes that the depth image is not affected by any distortion: as mentioned before, this assumption does not always apply for Kinect-like sensors.
 Moreover, from our experience, extracting structural corners from a point cloud is an operation that sometimes provides poor results.